DevAmby/Moore-Test-CRUD/README.md

-## This is a Task Management CRUD Application
+## Task Management CRUD Application

 It was built using Laravel 8.12.